 As the phrase “copyright” implies, the author has a right to prevent others from using or copying the work.
-It is not a monopoly right in the particular expression.
-If another person authors an identical expression without prior exposure or reference to the first author’s work, there is no copyright infringement.
-Of course, the more complex the expression, the less likely someone will innocently make an identical version on their own.
+However, it is not a monopoly right.
+For example, someone can author an identical expression without prior knowledge of your work.
 It is also important to keep in mind that copyrights protect the expression and not the underlying idea.
-It is the manner in which an idea is expressed that can be protected from copying.
 We assist clients in evaluating this idea/expression dichotomy in areas relevant to their efforts.

-It is a very good idea to register your copyrights with the United States Copyright Office.
-If a work is registered at the time it is infringed, the copyright holder is eligible for statutory damages of up to $75,000 per act of infringement or up to $150,000 per infringement in cases of willful infringement.
-The copyright owner can also recover his or her attorney’s fees expended in enforcing the copyright.
-Without a prior registration, statutory damages and attorney’s fees are not recoverable.
-In many cases, such recovery is greater than the damages award.
-A copyright registration also provides contemporaneous evidence of ownership and constitutes prima facie evidence regarding ownership and copyright validity in a court of law.
+It is also a very good idea to register your copyrights with the United States Copyright Office, which can provide for substantial damages if someone infringes on your work.
+A copyright registration also provides evidence of ownership and constitutes prima facie evidence regarding ownership in court.
 Finally, a copyright owner must register the copyright prior to filing a lawsuit.
-If you want to protect your copyrights, it makes good sense to file the registrations as soon as the works are completed and prior to introducing them to the market.
+If you want to protect your copyrights, it makes good sense to file the registrations as soon as the works are completed.
 We routinely file and prosecute copyright applications on behalf of our clients.